Computational and Algorithmic Thinking

 * Student answer sheets received after the submission deadline may not be included in the cut-off scoring which may disadvantage some students.
 Results will be processed after the late submission deadline.

-* Student answer sheets received after the late submission deadline will be processed at the end of the school year, based on earlier cut-off scores.
+* Student answer sheets received after the late submission deadline will be processed after Friday 13 November, based on earlier cut-off scores.

 Sign Up